Agoric/documentation/main/getting-started/intro-hackathon.md

 1. **[ERTP Introduction](./ertp-introduction.md)**:
   A quick introduction to the concepts and components of Agoric's Electronic Rights Transfer Protocol (ERTP).
-Its components and methods create, store, transfer, and maninpulate digital assets.
+Its components and methods create, store, transfer, and manipulate digital assets.
 2. **[Zoe Introduction](./intro-zoe.md)**:
   This explains the concepts and components of Zoe, Agoric's reusable smart contract for writing other smart contracts in JavaScript.
 Zoe implements our offer safety